devloco/create-react-wptheme/README.md

     -   **Go there now and set your WordPress site to use this theme.**
 -   View the site in your browser with the new theme.
     -   **You must do this as it does some extra setup via PHP.**
+    -   **If you get PHP errors, most likely your web server doesn't have write access to your theme.**
+        -   Write access for your web server is only needed during this setup step.
+        -   **You can revoke write access after the setup has completed.**
+        -   Interested (paranoid?) about what it's doing?
+Check out the file: `<your theme folder name>/index.php`
     -   When that's done the theme tells you to `Please restart the Nodejs watcher now...`
     -   To do that, go back to your command prompt where you first ran `npm run wpstart` or `yarn wpstart` and rerun that same command again.
 -   In a few seconds you should see your browser load with the standard create-react-app page, but it's running as a WordPress theme!